sa-mw-dach/opendj/docs/stories.md

 User Stories
 ============

-# Tracks can be up and downvoted
+# Tracks can be up and downvoted u
 # As a dancer, I would like to see the current song
 # As a dancer, I would like to see the next songs
 # As a dancer, I would like to hear more or less like the current track (Using Music Service APIs *magic suggestions*)